 EQ PQ IQ SQ MQ

 No, that’s not the name of some super evolved Pokemon.
 When I worked my way through Dan and Amos for the second time, it’s a tough read, I mapped it all out as I went along, on a picture that stretched across all four walls of an empty office.
 I have 20:20 hindsight and should have taken some pictures, before the painters got to work, unannounced!
 But in doing so I thought Dan had missed a trick in the categorisation of thinking types and I came up with a Type 3 and two intermediate states.
-It wasn’t me, it was her, kicking it all about.
+It wasn’t me, it was her, busy in the back of my head, kicking it all about.

 I’m sure you won’t be surprised after all this, when I say that your intelligences all work, all at the same time and are bloody leaky.
 But most fascinatingly of all and where Dan and Amos were absolutely on the ball with Thinking Fast and Slow: is your intelligences all operate at different speeds!